Nattapong4321/Funlink/README.md

 using SQL hierrachical database system

 usage:
---protein_fasta: input your reference protein file (should be from UniProt in this version)
---output_db: input your path to BLASTP database
---query_fasta: input your path to query protein file (should be from funannotate pipeline)
---annotation_file: input your path to annotation file (should be from funannotate pipelie)
+/--protein_fasta: input your reference protein file (should be from UniProt in this version) /--output_db: input your path to BLASTP database /--query_fasta: input your path to query protein file (should be from funannotate pipeline) /--annotation_file: input your path to annotation file (should be from funannotate pipelie)

 # Funml
 Preprocessing data module and incremental machine learning module using SGDClasasifier to generate the model for prediction of specific condition using the stored data in database